pilleatus/orientdb-tutorial-distributed-database/gitbook/set_up_ddbms.md

 OObjectDatabaseTx db = new OObjectDatabaseTx("remote:"+sIP+"/"+sDBName).open("root","root");
 ```

-The first time a exception will be thrown, because the database doesn't exists.
+The first time an exception will be thrown, since the database doesn't exists.
 So we have to check this behaviour before we open the database:

 ```java
 // CREATE A SERVER ADMIN CLIENT AGAINST A REMOTE SERVER TO CHECK IF DB EXISTS